mdclarkson/veracode-python-api_credentials_expiry-example/README.md

-# Veracode Python API Credentials Expirt using HMAC Example
+# Veracode Python API Credentials Expiry using HMAC Example

 A simple example to get the exiration dates of api credentials for your users based off the HMAC example provided here: https://github.com/veracode/veracode-python-hmac-example